JuliaHEP/JetReconstruction.jl/docs/src/index.md

 ```

 Where `particles` is a collection of 4-vector objects to reconstruct and the
 algorithm is either given explicitly or implied by the power value.
-For the case of generalised $k_T$ both the algorithm (`JetAlgorithm.GenKt`) and `p` are needed.
+For the case
+of generalised $k_T$ both the algorithm (`JetAlgorithm.GenKt`) and `p` are
+needed.
+For the case of the Durham algorithm the `R` value is ignored.

 The object returned is a [`ClusterSequence`](@ref), which internally tracks all
 merge steps.